AcTePuKc/codex-gui/gui_pyside6/README.md

 Running the script detects an active virtual environment.
 If none is found, it creates `~/.hybrid_tts/venv` (Windows: `%USERPROFILE%\.hybrid_tts\venv`) for the optional text-to-speech backends, installs the requirements using `uv`, and then launches the GUI in a separate terminal window.
+This environment persists for future runs and a `.deps_installed` file prevents reinstalling packages unless `requirements.uv.in` changes.
+Delete the `~/.hybrid_tts/venv` directory to force a fresh setup or edit the `VENV_DIR` variable near the top of `run_pyside6.*` if you wish to relocate it.

 ## First-Time Setup